Skip to Main Content

 Banks, credit unions and online lenders

 Payday loans are short-term, high-interest loans designed to help people borrow money from their next paycheck.
 They’re available online and from payday lending stores.
-While payday loans can seem like a financial lifeline in an emergency, they could worsen your situation due to their high rates and tendency to trap people in debt cycles.
+While payday loans may seem like a financial lifeline in an emergency, they can worsen your financial situation due to their high rates and tendency to trap people in debt cycles.

 If you’re considering getting a payday loan, it’s crucial to understand how the process works, from application to repayment: